openattic/openattic/documentation/developer_docs/dev_e2e.rst

 -----------------------

-If the browser windows in which the tests will be executed is too small, it occours that protractor can't click an element and tests will fail.
+If the browser windows in which the tests will be executed is too small, it occurs that protractor can't click an element and tests will fail.
 To prevent this, you can maximize your browser window by default by adding the following line to ``webui/protractor.conf.js``::